Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 These examples show more detailed user search requests.
 Click to expand any example.

-???example "Search for user by device ID"
+???code-example "Search for user by device ID"

     Search for user with the device ID `0786zXEdyOX1rS3M-P_m1d`.